bergie/hallo/README.md

 jQuery('p').hallo({editable: false});
 ```

 Hallo itself only makes the selected DOM elements editable and doesn't provide any formatting tools.
-Formatting is accomplished by loading plugins when initializing Hallo:
+Formatting is accomplished by loading plugins when initializing Hallo.
+Even simple things like *bold* and *italic* are plugins:

 ```javascript
 jQuery('.editable').hallo({